18 email marketing performance metrics for improved campaign tracking

 - Conclusion

-Knowing which email marketing KPIs to focus on first requires that you set specific goals.
-Once you’ve pinned down what you want to achieve, it’s much easier to identify which email performance metrics are going to help get you there.
+Knowing which email marketing KPIs to focus on first requires setting specific goals.
+Once you’ve pinned down what you want to achieve, it’s much easier to identify which email performance metrics will help get you there.

 1. Open rate

-Email open rate tells you the percentage of emails that were opened out of the total number that was sent.
-It can be helpful in testing out and evaluating the performance of your subject lines and can also give you a heads up if anything fishy is going on with your subscribers.
+Email open rate tells you the percentage of emails that were opened out of the total number that were sent.
+It can be helpful in testing out and evaluating the performance of your email subject lines and can also give you a heads-up if anything fishy is going on with your subscribers.

 Top tips to improve your open rate